 Why COVID was a game-changer for PR planners!

-Edelman’s communication framework approach to planning and strategy Toby Gunton, head of Edelman data & intelligence (DxI), EMEA at Edelman Data & Intelligence
+Edelman’s framework approach to driving insights, activation and learning through data and intelligence Toby Gunton, head of Edelman data & intelligence (DxI), EMEA at Edelman Data & Intelligence

-How to understand the process of planning and insight development, both in terms of the context, the landscape and the people you’re communicating with
+How to approach the process of insight development in terms of the context, the landscape and the people you’re communicating with